-When there is a delay or closing due to weather, WISCA cannot offer remote learning; however, students may access their online learning accounts to complete coursework from home if desired.
+When there is a delay or closure due to weather, students with online learning accounts may access their online coursework from home if desired.
+Any school days missed due to closure must be made up prior to the end of the school year.